Optimal Index Codes with Near-Extreme Rates: The Hardness of the Min-Rank Problem for Digraphs

 Hence, if we define $\phi_{\G}: [n] \ra [k]$ by $\phi_{\G}(i) = \phi_{\D}(i)$ for all $i \in [n]$, then it is a $k$-coloring of $\G$.
 Thus $\G$ is $k$-colorable.

 Finally, notice that the order of $\D$ is a polynomial with respect to the order of $\G$.
 More specifically, $|\VD| = 2|\VG| + 2|\EG|$ and $|\ED| = |\VG| + 4|\EG|$.
-Moreover, building $\D$ from $\G$, and also obtaining a coloring of $\G$ from a coloring of $\D$, can be done in polynomial time in $|\VG|$.
-Since the $k$-coloring problem ($k \geq 3$) is NP-hard \cite{Karp1972}, we conclude that the fair $k$-coloring problem is also NP-hard. \end{proof}
+Moreover, building $\D$ from $\G$, and also obtaining a coloring of $\G$ from a coloring of $\D$, can be done in polynomial time with respect to the order of $\G$.
+Since the $k$-coloring problem ($k \geq 3$) is NP-hard \cite{Karp1972}, we conclude that the fair $k$-coloring problem is also NP-hard. \end{proof} 10pt